dotnet/docs/docs/core/tools/dotnet-install-script.md

 * A bash script that works on Linux/macOS.

 > [!NOTE]
 > .NET collects telemetry data.
-To learn more more and how to opt out, see [.NET SDK telemetry](telemetry.md).
+To learn more and how to opt out, see [.NET SDK telemetry](telemetry.md).

 ### Purpose